Schaapie-D2/Schaapie-D2/README.md

 - JS
 - XAML
 ### What I'm working on:
-- An operating system, HontelOS (made with Cosmos)
+- HontelOS, an operating system made with Cosmos

 <!---
 Schaapie-D2/Schaapie-D2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.